Paroowidgee Regeneration Project

 Project Information:

-The Paroowidgee Regeneration Project is a Human-Induced Regeneration (HIR) project located on the Paroowidgee pastoral station, approximately 45km west of Wanaaring and northeast of White Cliffs in the Unincorporated Far West region of New South Wales.
-Registered in September 2015, the project covers 15,325 hectares of rangeland.
-The area is primarily used for extensive grazing operations, typical of the remote "Corner Country" of NSW.
+Paroowidgee Regeneration Project is a Human-Induced Regeneration project located approximately 45km west of Wanaaring and 220km west of Bourke in the remote outback of New South Wales.
+It was registered in September 2015 and covers an area of 15,325.22 hectares.